SEO Glossary 09/28/2018

 The main idea is that when a search engine sees this tag it will transfer all of the rankings to the canonical page.
 In essence, it is very similar to the 301 redirect.

-Click fraud refers to act of repeat clicking on a PPC advertisement to generate higher revenue for the business or website.
-Click fraud is a “black hat” SEO technique often carried out via automation and can ultimately result in penalty by Google.
+Click fraud refers to the act of repeat clicking on a PPC advertisement to generate higher revenue for the business or website.
+Click fraud is a “black hat” SEO technique often carried out via automation and can ultimately result in penalty from Google.

-Cloaking is the practice of taking a webpage and building it in a way that it displays different content to people and to search engines.
-With cloaking, you technically can rank for your keywords of choice by putting forth a fully optimized page for spiders, while also presenting ads, offers, and unrelated content to actual users.
-This is a “black hat” SEO tactic and can harm your website or get you banned from a search engine.
+Cloaking is the practice of taking a webpage and building it in a way so it displays different pieces of content to users versus search engines.
+With cloaking, you can technically rank for keywords by putting forth a fully optimized page for spiders, while also presenting ads and unrelated content to actual users.
+This is another “black hat” SEO tactic that can harm your website or get you banned from a search engine.

 CMS (Content Management System)

-A CMS serves a collaborative resource used for implementing and modifying digital content on a website.
-Content management systems offer a user-friendly front-end editing experience, allowing individuals with little to no expertise in web design or editing the ability to chage content, title tags, meta tags, and meta descriptions without outside assistance.
+A CMS serves as a collaborative resource used for implementing and modifying the digital content on a website.
+Content management systems offer a user-friendly front-end editing experience.
+Individuals with little to no expertise in web design are equipped with the ability to chage content, title tags, meta tags, and meta descriptions without outside assistance.

 WordPress is a widely used CMS, however, Brave River has our very own content management system that has been carefully constructed to streamline the editing experience for businesses.
 Every Brave River website comes equipped with a custom CMS.

 Content is the most valuable portion of a webpage.
-Anything that could be considered as valuable to a user that is a placed upon a webpage is content—from text, to imagery, and more.
+Anything that could be considered as valuable to a user that is placed upon a webpage is content - from text, to imagery, and more.
 High quality content can do wonders for SEO.

 Advertising, branding, boilerplate, and navigation do not fall under the category of content.

 A conversion occurs when a user completes a specific action on a site.
 It's the achievement of a quantifiable goal on a website.
-A few examples of a conversion include: sales, sign-ups, form submissions, and ad clicks.
+Conversions can include sales, sign-ups, form submissions, and ad clicks.

 CPM (Cost Per Thousand Impressions)

-CPM is a metric used by marketers that calculates the average value or cost of a Pay Per Click (PPC) advertisement.
-The “M” is CPM refers to the Roman numeral for 1,000.
+CPM is a metric used by marketers that calculates the average value or cost of a pay-per-click or PPC advertisement.
+The “M” refers to the Roman numeral for 1,000.

 Deep links are of great value in the world of SEO.
-Having links within your website to specific pages and pieces of content with proper anchor text helps you improve upon the rankings of the pages linked.
+Having links within your website to specific pages and pieces of content with proper anchor text helps you improve upon the rankings of the page listed.

 A site devoted to directory pages.
 The Yahoo directory is an example.

 A domain is your unique address on the internet.
 For example, the domain of this blog is braveriver.com.
-Hosting, or a web host, is where your website is kept/stored on the web.
+Hosting, or a web host, is where your website is kept or stored on the web.
 You need a web host to be a website owner.
 You can get a shiny new domain with hosting at Rackspace, or receive the exceptional support, security, and backup services that Brave River web hosting clients experience by hosting your website here.

 A web page that is designed specifically to attract traffic from a search engine.
 A doorway page that redirects users, but not spiders, to another site or page is nearly a form of cloaking.

-If you have two separate pages within your website that have the same content on them (or very similar content), then you have duplicate content.
+If you have two separate pages within your website that have the same or very similar content, then you have duplicate content.
 Google is not partial to websites that continuously repeat content across its pages, and has no problem penalizing you for it.
 So, duplicate content is believed to have an overall negative effect on SEO.

 It may be wise for you to reevaluate your web content to make sure you don’t have an issue with duplicate content.
 Specifically with a WordPress website, it is very easy to use categories and tags that are all too similar.
 Using the term “business” for both the category and tag sections is an example of serving duplicate content across a WordPress site.